Uasu-Finance/dlc-stack-v2/README.md

 The `clients` module provides re-usable clients for the attestor / wallet / storage-api.

-### Oracle-discovery (WIP)

-The `oracle-discovery` module is responsible for discovering and registering oracles on the network.
-It provides an API for finding and connecting to available oracles.

 ### IT (WIP)

 The `it` module provides basic integration tests using BDD (Behavior-Driven Development) with Cucumber.